caydnbaldwin/Passphrase-Generator/README.md

 "Write one word per prompt that represents a subject that is significant to you.
 For example: My favorite hobby is running.
 I could enter the word 'marathon' because it is my favorite race to run.
 Each word must be from a unique subject.
 Do not enter the subject itself.
 For example: My favorite hobby is running, but I would not enter the word 'running' or 'run' because it is surface level and easily crackable.
 Each prompt will have a suggested subject in the case that you can't think of one.
 Once all prompts are answered, a password will be output.
 Disclaimer: Word inputs and password outputs are NOT stored or recorded."

 ## Logical Flow:
-Print instructions. -> Confirm that the user desires to continue. -> Pick a password length on a scale from 1-4 words. -> Prohibit numbers, special characters, or spaces? (because some systems don't allow those) -> Prompt for a word 1-4 times, depending on the previously determined length.
-Combine the responses into one string. -> Apply leet speech. -> Print password.
+Print instructions. -> Confirm that the user desires to continue. -> Pick a password length on a scale from 1-4 words. -> Prohibit numbers, special characters, or spaces? (because some systems don't allow those) -> Prompt for a word 1-4 times, depending on the previously determined length. -> Apply leet speech. -> Print password.